 - Juror, Canada Prize in the Humanities.
 I served on the national jury that selected the winning book for the Canada Prize in the Humanities in 2011.
 The Prize is sponsored by the Canadian Federation for the Humanities and Social Sciences.
 (The prize was formerly known as the Raymond Klibansky Prize).

-- I serve as a peer reviewer for scholarly journals and publishers considering works on Tolkien, fandom, children’s literature, and medievalism.
+- I serve as a peer reviewer for scholarly journals and publishers considering works on Tolkien, fandom, children’s literature, medievalism, and pedagogy.

 The image used at the top of this page is a detail from the depiction of June in the calendar of Les Très Riches Heures du duc de Berry, a fifteenth-century manuscript.
 The image is taken from Wikimedia Commons and is also widely available online.